SolangeBV/TWN_Demos_Module6/README.md

   - Create nexus user (see next section)
   - ``su - nexus`` -> switch to nexus user
   - ``/opt/nexus-3.71.0-96/bin/nexus start``
+- Open port 8081 to access Nexus from browser on firewall rules: inbound connections, custom, TCP, 8081, All IPv4 + All IPv6

 ## Create new User on Nexus with relevant permissions
 - On the cloud server run ``adduser nexus``